fbobrow/cubli-firmware/readme.md

 This repository contains the source code for the firmware utilized in the Cubli project of a PhD Thesis.

-It was developed with [Mbed OS](https://www.mbed.com/en/platform/mbed-os/) open-source operating system targeting the [NUCLEO-L432KC](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) development board:
+It was developed with ARM [Mbed OS](https://www.mbed.com/en/platform/mbed-os/) open-source operating system targeting the STM32 [NUCLEO-L432KC](https://www.st.com/en/evaluation-tools/nucleo-l432kc.html) development board:
 * 80MHz ARM®32-bit Cortex®M4
 * 256 KB Flash
 * 64 KB SRAM